aws-samples/busy-engineers-encryption-sdk/docs/exercises/3-encryption_sdk.rst

             import aws_encryption_sdk

-The first step to using the Encryption SDK is setting up a master key (or master key provider) to decide which keys will be used for the encryption.
-Once we set up our master key, we won't need to keep around the key ID, so we can discard that value.
+:ref:`master-keys` are used by the AWS Encryption SDK to protect your data.
+The first step to using the Encryption SDK is setting up a Master Key or Master Key Provider.
+Once we set up our Master Key, we won't need to keep around the key ID, so we can discard that value.

 .. tabs::